Priyankasaggu11929/resume/index.md

 ## Summary

-Resourceful DevOps enthusiast with experience in networking and programming.
-As a summer trainee at [Dgplug](https://dgplug.org/archive/), have set up and managed multiple Linux servers.
-Wrote Infrastructure as Code(IaC) to automate setting up of tightly-secured and SSH-hardened systems/servers and On-Prem deployment environments.
-Working closely under the guidance of mentors from leading upstream open-source projects.
-And currently an [Outreachy'19 intern at GNOME Foundation](https://www.outreachy.org/alums/).
+Resourceful DevOps enthusiast, having experience working with highly distributed infrastructure on hybrid cloud platforms.
+During the internship at [Atlan](https://atlan.com), I've been working on writing fully automated product releases, with zero interference on the client enterprise end.
+As a summer trainee at [Dgplug](https://dgplug.org/archive/), I have set up and managed multiple Linux-based servers.
+Wrote Infrastructure as Code(IaC) to automate setting up of tightly-secured and SSH-hardened systems/servers.
+Have experience with On-Prem deployment environments using Rancher.
+And I'm an [Outreachy'19 alum at GNOME Foundation](https://www.outreachy.org/alums/) too.

 ## Personal Info